-Icon Item Description 1 மு Power button Turns the computer on and off.
+icon item Description Power indicator Indicates the computer's power status.
+1 ゆ Battery indicator Indicates battery status.
+Charging: The light is amber when the battery is charging.
+Fully charged: The light is blue.
 2 Keyboard For entering data into your computer.
-See "Using the keyboard" on page 16.
+See "Using the keyboard" on page 14.
 Do not use a keyboard protector or similar cover as the keyboard includes ventilation intakes for cooling.

-3 Touchpad Touch-sensitive pointing device.
+lcon Item Description 3 Touchpad Touch-sensitive pointing device.
 The touchpad and selection buttons form a single surface.
 Press down firmly on the touchpad surface to perform a left click.
 Press down firmly on the lower right corner to perform a right click.
+4 (h) Power button Turns the computer on and off.
+5 Microphone Internal microphone for sound recording.